anath2110/GENEVIC/README.md

 		 - Search for articles with gene APOE and Alzheimer in Pubmed
 		 - Search for articles with Schizophrenia in Google Scholar
 		 - articles with gene TREM2 and Schizophrenia in Arxiv
-		 - Search for articles with APOE gene name and trait Alzheiemr
+		 - Search for articles with APOE gene name and trait Alzheimer
 - Displays the **name** and **links** of the articles for any given search query.
 - Displays the **abstract** of the article, given its link as search query.
  	- Example: